osmosis-labs/osmosis/x/superfluid/README.md

 ### `types.TypeEvtSuperfluidUndelegate`

-This event is emitted in the message server after undelegating currently superfluid delegated position given by lock ID.
+This event is emitted in the message server after undelegating the currently superfluid delegated position given by lock ID.

 It consists of the following attributes: